-If you need Maine Equal Justice to help you with this step, please let us know.
+If you need Maine Equal Justice to help you with any part of this process, please let us know!

-More information on developing testimony below
+\\\More information on developing testimony below\\\

 When it is your turn to speak:

 When you are invited to speak, make sure you are off mute on your end.
 To help the Committee focus on your words, try to testify in a spot in your home where you have a reliable internet connection, and as little background noise and visual distraction as possible.
 You can blur your background to preserve your privacy.